k4kpk/k4kpk.github.io/sota-guides/Mt Pisgah (W4C_CM-011).md

 ---
 Drive to Trailhead & Trail Guide - Mt Pisgah
 --------------------------------------------------------
+#### Drive Guide - Mt Pisgah from Green Knob

+- **Duration**: 20 minutes (includes a stop for soft drink at the "country store")
+- **Seasonal/Limited Access**: Blue Ridge Parkway closed in winter
+- **Directions**:
+  - Head East/North on BRP and go 6.7
+  - After passing long parking on L, bear R at Buck Spring (paved rd w/grass triangle).
+Go 0.1
+  - Drive through first parking to far end of 2nd parking (about 0.3)

+#### Drive Guide - Mt Pisgah to Atlanta

+- **Duration**: 3:35
+- **Google Maps** URL ending at Ashford Dunwoody Rd and I-285 at 33.91998, -84.33898:
+- **Seasonal/Limited Access**:
+- **Directions**:
+  - Head back to the parkway from the parking (about 0.4)
+  - L on BRP and go 35.8
+  - R on exit and go 0.5
+  - R on US-23 S and go 13
+  - Exit 81 for US-23 S and go 20.5
+  - Ramp to R for US-23 S and go 73
+  - I-985 S and go 24
+  - I-85 S and go 16

 #### Drive Guide - Mt Pisgah from Atlanta

 * **Duration**: 3:25, 177 miles